 Can site visitors share their searches with a friend?

 The web has become an extremely social place.
 Because of this, your IDX solution should allow your visitors to easily share their favorite properties and saved searches with their peers.
 Not only will this offer a value add to the user, it can also help your website be much more viral.

 Do you offer a "smart" location search box?

 Some IDX vendors will try to convince you it's all about adding more "features" to your IDX search.
 The reality is that this simply confuses site visitors.
 Instead, it should be all about simplifying the search for your site visitor.
 Take a look at realtor.com.
 There is one single "smart" location text box where a user can enter any type of location whether it be a zip, address, or city.
 The search is "smart" enough to translate what the visitor wants and delivers the results.
 Don't make your visitor fill out long and complicated forms to see homes.
 Offer a quick search with a "smart" location bar directly on the home page of your real estate website.
 Realtor.com, Trulia, Remax, and smart local agents already know that this is the secret to generating more business from your IDX.

 How much will all this cost?

 When looking at cost, make sure you compare apples to apples.
 If an IDX solution is low cost but doesn't have the critical components outlined above, then it may end up costing you much more in lost revenue.
 At the same time, these components should not drive up the cost of the IDX.
-You can secure an IDX search with these features for less than $200 setup and under $40 per month.
+You can secure a website that is an "all-in-one" solution with IDX search with these features for less than $200 setup and starting at $349 per month.